 samples/zigbee/shell in the nRF Connect SDK folder structure.

-In this testing procedure, both of the development kits are programmed with the Zigbee shell sample.
-One of these samples acts as Zigbee Coordinator, the second one as Zigbee Router.
+In this testing procedure, both of the development kits are programmed with the Zigbee Shell sample.
+One of these samples acts as Zigbee Coordinator, the other one as Zigbee Router.

-After building the sample and programming it to your development kits, test it by performing the following steps:
+After building the sample and programming it to your development kits, complete the following steps to test it:

 Turn on the development kits.